seanredmond/heniautos/guide/programming-with-heniautos.md

 In this case, the last month of the year `<Months.SKI: 12>` is _normally_ the twelfth month, but is the thirteenth in this year, following the intercalary _Posideiṓn hústeros_.

 Any month could be intercalated.
 To generate a calendar with a specific intercalation, use the `intercalate` parameter with a `Months` constant.
-For intstance, if we pass `Months.HEK` this will generate a calendar with an intercalary _Hekatombaiṓn hústeros_ as the second month rather than _Posideiṓn hústeros_ as the seventh:
+For instance, if we pass `Months.HEK` this will generate a calendar with an intercalary _Hekatombaiṓn hústeros_ as the second month rather than _Posideiṓn hústeros_ as the seventh:

     >>> c = ha.festival_calendar(ha.bce_as_negative(301), intercalate=ha.Months.HEK)
     >>> [d[0].month_name for d in ha.by_months(c)]